increase conversions on your website

 Ensure an SSL Certificate Is Active

-If your website doesn’t have an SSL certificate, visitors will see a “Not Secure” warning in their browser.
-This instantly damages trust and makes users think twice before submitting personal information or making a purchase.
+If your website does not have an SSL certificate, visitors will see a “Not Secure” warning in their browser.
+That instantly damages trust and makes users think twice before submitting personal information or making a purchase.

 An SSL certificate encrypts data, protecting transactions and sensitive information.
-It’s also a ranking factor in Google, meaning secure sites perform better in search results.
-A visible padlock icon in the address bar reassures users that your site is safe, making them more likely to increase conversions.
+It is also a ranking signal in Google, so secure sites have an edge in search.
+The padlock icon in the address bar reassures users that your site is safe.

 57